Laser Eye Surgery in LA, Orange County, and the Inland Empire

 - Candidates must have no diseases or health issues of the eyes, including cataracts or glaucoma.

-- Candidates must have had a stable vision prescripition for at least a year.
+- Candidates must have had a stable vision prescription for at least a year.

-Patients who are not candidates for LASIK procedures may qualify for a number of effective alternative procedures, including phakic iols (intraocular lenses).
-One of our experienced LASIK surgeons will evaluate your needs and discuss your options at your initial consultation.
+Patients who are not candidates for All Laser LASIK procedures may qualify for a number of effective alternative procedures, including phakic IOLs (intraocular lenses).
+One of our experienced All Laser LASIK surgeons will evaluate your needs and discuss your options at your initial consultation.

-Most LASIK patients experience dramatic improvement in vision just one day after the procedure, with successful results even more apparent as the weeks and months go by.
-Recent studies have shown more than one million patients each year have LASIK laser eye surgery to improve their vision, and get rid of corrective eyewear for good.
+Most All Laser LASIK patients experience dramatic improvement in vision just one day after the procedure, with successful results even more apparent as the weeks and months go by.
+Recent studies have shown more than one million patients each year have All Laser LASIK laser eye surgery to improve their vision, and get rid of corrective eyewear for good.

 - If you wear contact lenses, you will need to stop wearing them and switch to glasses prior to surgery.
 This is because contact lenses can distort the shape of your cornea and affect surgical results.